tingletech/aws-as/README.md

 Installation
 ------------
-These files go in ~/aws/
+The system configuration files in this gist go in `~/aws/`

 In the management console, you will need to go to "My Account" > "Security Credentials" > "X.509 Certificates" > "Create a new